 Borrowing Books and Articles

 Checking out books is easy!
 All you need to do is visit the library or the library website.
 You can also renew your books online.
-If you live off campus, we can even mail your books to you!
+If you are an online-only student, or if you attend one campus but want a book from another, we can even mail your books to you!